ramdrjn/server-box/README.md

 # server-box
-A GoLang framework for creating and managing servers
+Go framework for creating and managing servers